‘Not a fair fight’: In Kansas, GOP frustrated as money rolls in for Democrat and Senate race tightens

 The Republican establishment breathed a sigh of relief in August when Marshall emerged victorious after a crowded primary that included a challenge from Kris Kobach, a polarizing former Kansas secretary of state who long espoused hard-line views about immigration and voter rights.

-Conventional wisdom at the time posited that Bollier’s best chance of winning the seat would be if she faced Kobach in the general election, as he was widely considered a poor campaigner who lost to Kelly in the state’s gubernatorial contest in 2018.
+Conventional wisdom at the time posited that Bollier’s best chance of winning the seat would be if she faced Kobach in the general election because he was widely considered a poor campaigner who lost to Kelly in the state’s gubernatorial contest in 2018.
 Outside money poured in, with a Democratic super PAC spending more than $5 million to boost Kobach, according to an analysis by the Center for Responsive Politics.

 Marshall was the second choice of Senate Majority Leader Mitch McConnell (R-Ky.), who had urged Secretary of State Mike Pompeo to join the race.
-When he decided against it, McConnell shifted his support — and PAC money — to Marshall, with the McConnell-aligned Senate Leadership Fund spending more than $12 million.
-The Democratic-affiliated Duty & Country is set to spend $7.5 million, Politico first reported.
+When Pompeo decided against it, McConnell shifted his support — and PAC money — to Marshall, with the McConnell-aligned Senate Leadership Fund spending more than $12 million.
+Democratic-affiliated Duty & Country is set to spend $7.5 million, Politico first reported.

-On the stump, Marshall has continued to assert his conservative bona fides, criticizing Bollier’s positions on abortion — she supports abortion rights — and gun safety, alleging in a recent debate that she “just doesn’t represent Kansas values.”
+On the stump, Marshall has continued to assert his conservative bona fides, criticizing Bollier’s positions on abortion — she supports abortion rights — and gun control, alleging in a recent debate that she “just doesn’t represent Kansas values.”
 Republicans have criticized her as an out-of-touch “extreme liberal” who hails from a tony mansion-dotted neighborhood in Kansas City, rather than Marshall’s hometown in the rugged plains.

 Bollier, on the other hand, has tried to present herself as a moderate who can work with both sides of the aisle, while emphasizing her roots as a centrist Republican who split with her party in 2018 when it added an anti-transgender-rights plank to the state party platform.

 “That was the last straw,” Bollier said in an interview.
 “I had been at odds with the Republican leadership for years on school funding and expanding Medicaid.
-At some point you have to recognize you can’t participate in a party that continues to block what you need to do to get your work done.”
+At some point, you have to recognize you can’t participate in a party that continues to block what you need to do to get your work done.”

 Republicans argue that in a state where the GOP has a 2-to-1 advantage, the numbers are in their favor.